composer-unused/composer-unused/README.md

  1174/1174 [-----------------------------] 100%

-Found 13 usued and 0 unused packages
+Found 13 used and 0 unused packages

 Results
 -------